collective/collective.easyformplugin.createdx/README.rst

 Note
 ----

-There have been zodb transaction issues, turn off versioning for easyform as a workaround.
+There have been ZODB transaction issues, turn off versioning for easyform as a workaround.

 Contribute
 ----------